raechiang/Capstone-Wildfire/README.md

 Wildfire Prediction in California Counties
 ==============================

-This is my first capstone project for Springboard.
+This is my first independent capstone project for Springboard.

 ## Introduction